defano/wyldcard/README.md

 HyperTalk Java is attempt to recreate HyperCard's functionality on any computer that supports Java.
 It presently supports these features:

 * Create, save and open stacks of cards containing graphics, buttons and text fields.
-Cards support a foreground and background layer; buttons and fields come in a variety of styles similar to HyperCard's; text fields can contain rich (formatted) text.
+Cards support a foreground and background layer; buttons and fields come in a variety of styles similar to HyperCard's; text fields can contain rich (styled) text.
 * Buttons, fields, menus, cards, backgrounds and stacks are scriptable in the HyperTalk language.
-Messages are trappable and follow HyperCard's message passing order.
+Messages follow HyperCard's message passing order and can be trapped by scripts.
-* Provides all the original paint tools, patterns, and 2D transforms (i.e., perspective, distort, rotate, invert); integrates with the system clipboard to provide cut-and-paste between applications.
+* All the original paint tools, patterns, and 2D transforms (i.e., perspective, distort, rotate, invert) plus full color and alpha transparency; integrates with the system clipboard to provide cut-and-paste between applications and drag-and-drop graphics.
-* Much of the HyperTalk language has been implemented including a variety of commands (`ask "How are you today?"`, `sort the lines of bkgnd field 13 by the last word of each`); flow control constructs (`if`, `repeat`); part properties (`the width of me`, `the textFont of`); event messaging (`send doSomethingCool to card button id 1`); built-in and user-defined functions and script handlers (`the mouseLoc`, `on mouseUp`); and compound prepositional text chunk operations (`put the first word of "Hello World" after the second item of the third line of card field "data"`).
+* Supports much of the HyperTalk 2.1 language including a variety of commands and functions (`ask "How are you today?"`, `sort the lines of bkgnd field 13 by the last word of each`); flow control (`if`, `repeat`); properties (`the width of me`, `the textFont of`, `the itemDelimiter`); event messaging (`send doSomethingCool to card button id 1`); system messages and script handlers (`the mouseLoc`, `on mouseUp`); and compound prepositional text chunk operations (`put the first word of "Hello World" after the second item of the third line of card field "data"`).
 * UI design maintains high fidelity to original software with window, palette and menu structure similar to HyperCard.

 ### Notable absences